-- 1.2 Nothing in this policy shall conflict or compete with the provisions set out in the Collective Bargaining Agreement. - 2.0 Research and Clinical Faculty - 2.1 Upon the recommendation of the department or school, the dean of the college may appoint an individual to one of the following positions: (a) Research Assistant Professor, (b) Research Associate Professor, (c) Research Professor, (d) Clinical Assistant Professor, (e) Clinical Associate Professor, and (f) Clinical Professor. - 2.2 Research or clinical faculty shall be defined as positions entirely funded through grants and contracts. - 2.3 Research and clinical faculty must meet typical appointment level standards at rank as determined by unit personnel committee. - 2.4 Research and clinical faculty shall receive annual appointments, with no commitment to funding and renewal subject to unit approval. - 2.5 Research and clinical faculty may be promoted through the ranks subject to an evaluation procedure defined by department or equivalent unit policy. - 2.6 When research and clinical faculty teach, they shall do so as temporary faculty members subject to the appropriate provisions of the Collective Bargaining Agreement. - 2.7 No title shall be bestowed or used in the absence of department or school approval or without a formal letter from the dean of the college. - 3.0 Special Lecturer Titles - Upon the recommendation of the department or school, the dean of the college may confer upon a temporary faculty member one of the following titles: (a) Research Scholar, (b) Clinical Scholar, (c) Executive Scholar, (d) Creative Arts Scholar, (e) Distinguished Lecturer, or (f) in Residence (e.g., Artist in Residence, Poet in Residence, etc.). - 3.2 Departments, schools, and colleges shall develop policies to govern the bestowal of titles listed in 3.1. - 3.3 Endowments may be raised for named lectureships. - 3.4 No title shall be bestowed or used in the absence of department or school approval or without a formal letter from the dean of the college. - 4.0 Distinguished Visiting Professor
+- 3.1.
+Upon the recommendation of the department or school, the dean of the college may confer upon a Contingent Faculty member one of the following titles: (a) Research Scholar, (b) Clinical Scholar, (c) Executive Scholar, (d) Creative Arts Scholar, (e) Distinguished Lecturer, or (f) in Residence (e.g., Artist in Residence, Poet in Residence, etc.). - 3.2.
+Departments, schools, and colleges shall develop policies to govern the bestowal of titles listed in 3.1. - 3.3.
+Endowments may be raised for named lectureships. - 3.4.
+No title shall be bestowed or used in the absence of department or school approval or without a formal letter from the dean of the college.

+4.0 Distinguished Visiting Professor

 Upon the recommendation of a department or school, a noted authority may be granted the honorary rank of Distinguished Visiting Professor for up to one year.
-The Distinguished Visiting Professor shall not have any official responsibilities but shall receive (a) an office, desk, and appertaining accoutrements, (b) library privileges, (c) suitable social amenities, (d) scholarly and technical assistance when possible, and (e) the usual faculty parking privileges.
+The Distinguished Visiting Professor shall not have any official responsibilities but shall receive (a) an office, desk, and appertaining accounterments, (b) library privileges, (c) suitable social amenities, (d) scholarly and technical assistance when possible, and (e) the usual faculty parking privileges.

+5.0 Distinguished Professor

-- 5. Distinguished Professor - 5.1 Recipients of the Albert W. Johnson University Research Lecture shall be named as a Distinguished Professor in their discipline. - 5.2 Recipients of the Senate Distinguished Teaching Award shall be named as a Senate Distinguished Professor in their discipline. - 6.0 Adjunct Faculty (Volunteer Appointments) - 6.1 Adjunct faculty shall be appointed without remuneration to provide various professional services to the university, such as teaching classes, giving occasional lectures, counseling students, supervising student research, and engaging in cooperative research with other faculty.
-Adjunct faculty appointments shall be made when the arrangement is of value to both the university and to the person appointed.
+- 5.1.
+Recipients of the Albert W. Johnson University Research Lecture shall be named as a Distinguished Professor in their discipline. - 5.2.
+Recipients of the Senate Distinguished Teaching Award shall be named as a Senate Distinguished Professor in their discipline.

+6.0 Adjunct Faculty (Volunteer Appointments)

-- 6.2 The faculty status granted with the adjunct appointment (a) shall officially affiliate the appointee with the university, (b) shall allow access to facilities as approved by the dean of the college making the appointment, (c) shall provide library privileges, (d) shall give the right to purchase faculty parking each semester or session, (e) shall provide Workers Compensation for injuries or illness related to university duties, and (f) shall provide job-related liability protection. - 6.3 Adjunct appointments shall be made for one semester or one year and may be renewed indefinitely.
+- 6.1.
+Adjunct faculty shall be appointed without remuneration to provide various professional services to the university, such as teaching classes, giving occasional lectures, counseling students, supervising student research, and engaging in cooperative research with other faculty.
+Adjunct faculty appointments shall be made when the arrangement is of value to both the university and to the person appointed. - 6.2.
+The faculty status granted with the adjunct appointment (a) shall officially affiliate the appointee with the university, (b) shall allow access to facilities as approved by the dean of the college making the appointment, (c) shall provide library privileges, (d) shall give the right to purchase faculty parking each semester or session, (e) shall provide Workers Compensation for injuries or illness related to university duties, and (f) shall provide job-related liability protection. - 6.3.
+Adjunct appointments shall be made for one semester or one year and may be renewed indefinitely.
 To meet legal requirements, they shall be renewed formally; informal arrangements shall neither confer faculty status nor provide the protections listed in 6.2 above.
-The letter of appointment shall name the person to whom the adjunct faculty member reports and shall generally state the services that the adjunct faculty member will provide. - 6.4 Upon the recommendation of the department or school, the dean of the college making the appointment may assign one of the following titles: (a) Adjunct Assistant Professor, (b) Adjunct Associate Professor, (c) Adjunct Professor.
+The letter of appointment shall name the person to whom the adjunct faculty member reports and shall generally state the services that the adjunct faculty member will provide. - 6.4.
+Upon the recommendation of the department or school, the dean of the college making the appointment may assign one of the following titles: (a) Adjunct Assistant Professor, (b) Adjunct Associate Professor, (c) Adjunct Professor.